‘Jersey Shore’ Star Uses Instagram To Sell Home After Fight With Baby Mama

 “He posted to my personal Instagram rather than my real estate one and he’s like ‘oh yeah, we’re going to sell the house,'” Nitro remarked.

 As for when the house will be formally listed?
-Nitro remarked that he wasn’t sure because “[Ronnie] he changes his mind like underwear.”
+Nitro remarked that he wasn’t sure because “[Ronnie] changes his mind like underwear.”

 Ortiz-Magro and Harley have had a relationship that has been full of ups and downs since they began dating well over a year ago.
 Harley became pregnant early in the couple’s relationship and since that point, there has been much drama between the two, most of it played out on social media.

-Just weeks after they welcomed their now five-month-old daughter, Ortiz-Magro was caught by the Jersey Shore cameras cheating on his girlfriend.
+Just weeks after they welcomed their now 5-month-old daughter, Ortiz-Magro was caught by the Jersey Shore cameras cheating on his girlfriend.

 People reported that in April, the couple began their social media smackdown when Ortiz-Magro publicly accused Harley of keeping racy videos on her phone of herself and an ex-lover.
 The couple found themselves in the spotlight again in June of this year when police were called to Planet Hollywood in Las Vegas while the reality star was filming Season 2 of Jersey Shore Family Vacation.